 If you have already registered for Short Takes for Trustees, please click here to access the videos (login required).

-If you are accessing Short Takes for Trustees as part of statewide access paid for by your state library, please select the applicable link (login required): Arkansas, Delaware, Idaho, IHLS, Michigan, Missouri, Nebraska, Nevada, New Jersey, Oklahoma, RAILS, South Carolina, South Dakota, Texas, Utah, Vermont
+If you are accessing Short Takes for Trustees as part of statewide access paid for by your state library, please select the applicable link (login required): Alabama, Delaware, Idaho, IHLS, Michigan, Missouri, Nebraska, Nevada, New Jersey, Oregon, RAILS, South Carolina, South Dakota, Texas, Wyoming

 Short Takes Pricing